Trochaic tetrameter: Kalevala meter

 Balto-Finnic (e.g. Estonian, Finnish, Karelian) folk poetry uses a form of trochaic tetrameter that has been called the Kalevala meter.
-The Finnish and Estonian national epics, Kalevala and Kalevipoeg, are both written in this meter.
+The Finnish and Estonian national epics, Kalevala and Kalevipoeg, are both written in this meter, which like Germanic alliterative verse makes heavy use of alliteration within the poetic line.
 The meter is thought to have originated during the Proto-Finnic period.
 Its main rules are as follows (examples are taken from the Kalevala):

 Syllables fall into three types: strong, weak, and neutral.
 A long syllable (one that contains a long vowel or a diphthong, or ends in a consonant) with a main stress is metrically strong, and a short syllable with a main stress is metrically weak.
 All syllables without a main stress are metrically neutral.
 A strong syllable can only occur in the rising part of the second, third, and fourth foot of a line:

 A weak syllable can only occur in the falling part of these feet:

 Neutral syllables can occur at any position.
 The first foot has a freer structure, allowing strong syllables in a falling position and weak syllables in a rising position:

 It is also possible for the first foot to contain three or even four syllables.

 There are two main types of line: a normal trochaic tetrameter and a broken trochaic tetrameter.
 In a normal tetrameter, word-stresses and foot-stresses match, and there is a caesura between the second and third feet:

 A broken tetrameter (Finnish murrelmasäe) has at least one stressed syllable in a falling position.
 There is usually no caesura:

 Traditional poetry in the Kalevala meter uses both types with approximately the same frequency.
 The alteration of normal and broken tetrameters is a characteristic difference between the Kalevala meter and other forms of trochaic tetrameter.